tracy-codes/solana-huffman-encoding-challenge/README.md

 # Solana CU-Efficient Huffman Encoding Challenge

 The goal of this challenge is to create a CU-efficient implementation of Huffman Encoding in a Solana program.
-Specifically, huffman encoding URL strings to allow for large URL strings to be passed into Solana instructions while not eating up precious bytes.
+Specifically, huffman encoding URL strings to allow for large URL strings to be passed into Solana instructions while not eating up precious bytes in the transaction.

+The instruction must be able to then properly decode the message.
+You can validate this by adding a log that displays the decoded string and comment it out for your CU submission run.

 This challenge starts when this repository is made public.
 The challenge ends at 5:00pm PST.